Palair Macedonian Airlines Flight 301: Fuel distribution

-The warming effect from the first refueling lasted until the second refueling and this caused ice in the wing roots to continuously melt from the aircraft.
-This might have caused observers to think that most of the ice had melted from the aircraft, even though the ice on the outer part of the wings did not benefit from the warming effect due to the flawed fuel distribution system.
-It was noted that the melting of the snow on the inboard wing would anyhow disappear due to the activation of the booster pumps later on.
+The warming effect from the first refueling persisted until the second refueling, causing the ice near the wing roots to continue melting.
+This likely led observers to believe that most of the ice on the aircraft had already disappeared, even though the outer wing sections remained frozen due to the fuel system’s uneven heating.
+Investigators also noted that melting on the inboard wing would have occurred later regardless, as the activation of the booster pumps would generate additional heat in that region.